8fold/site-joshbruce.com/content-root/public/experiences/finances/personal-budget/content.md

 Mainly I’m trying to get the balances of my credit cards.
 The credit card balances plus any bills I can’t pay by credit card sets the minimum distribution to the expense account.

-I have estimated amounts for my recurring expenses that creates a minimum and maximum for what goes into the runway account.
+Estimates for recurring expenses creates a minimum and maximum for what goes into the runway account.
 Sometimes I’ll transfer money from the runway account to the expense account.

-Then I have percents set that establish the minimum and maximum dollar amounts for the other accounts.
+I have percents establishing the minimum and maximum dollar amounts for the other accounts.
 This is where most of the decisions and possible wiggling occurs.

-Once I have the distributions for that paycheck figured out in the spreadsheet I head over to Wave.
+Once the distributions for the paycheck are figured out in the spreadsheet I head over to Wave.

-I’ll look at each account to make sure the transactions are valid and verified.
-I’ll create any missing entries in the manual accounts (like the Apple Card).
-If there’s a mistake or something, I’ll make note of which institution or institutions I need to call and I won’t proceed until I make those calls.
+I look at each account to make sure the transactions are valid and verified.
+I create missing entries in the manual accounts (like the Apple Card); I also remove any errant transactions.
+If there’s a mistake or something I need to call about, I make note the institution or institutions and don’t proceed until making those calls.

-If no mistakes are are found, I’ll create the entries for the transfers from the income account to the other accounts I listed in the spreadsheet; I might adjust the numbers, if needed—it’s usually not needed though.
+If no mistakes are found, I create the entries for the transfers from the income account to the other accounts in the spreadsheet; I might adjust the numbers, if needed—it’s usually not needed.
 I’ll add entries to pay the credit cards from the expense account.
-Finally, I’ll create entries for investments.
+Finally, I create entries for investments; [see below](#buying-shares).

 Doing this in Wave before actually doing it in the apps (or websites) for the institutions I can verify the outcome of the plan; measure twice, cut once.
-I want to make sure the expense account will end up with the desired reserve amount, or close to it, after all the money finishes moving.
+I want to make sure the expense account ends up with the desired reserve amount, or close to it, after all the money finishes moving.

-Once I’ve verified the plan in Wave, I’ll hop through the apps (or websites) for the institutions and actually set the transactions in motion.
+Once the plan is verified in Wave, I hop through the apps (or websites) for the institutions and actually set the transactions in motion.

 I usually do this the morning I get paid before rolling out of bed, so, not tedious and doesn’t require copious amounts of brain power or decision making.

+### Buying shares

+I transfer money from the income account to the investment pass-through account, which sets the available funds for investing.

+I use [limit orders](https://www.investopedia.com/terms/l/limitorder.asp) to purchase shares in the funds used.
+There are two setups used, based on if the price per share went up or down in the previous trading day.

+If the price per share finished the day up, there are 2 limit orders placed:

+1. 40 percent of available funds may be used if the price per share is 2 cents over the opening price or lower.
+2. 60 percent of available funds may be used if the price per share is 1 percent less than the opening price or lower.

+If the price per share finished the day down, there are 3 limit orders placed:

+1. 15 percent of available funds may be used if the price per share is 2 cents over the opening price or lower.
+2. 35 percent of available funds may be used if the price per share is 1 percent less than the opening price or lower.
+3. 50 percent of available funds may be used if the price per share is 2 percent less than the opening price or lower.

+Trades may be placed daily if funds continue to be available.
+This usually happens if some of the trades do not execute or just by the nature of the setups.
+The setups are taken in whole, not in part; so, I couldn't place limits orders only 2 cents over, for example.

 ## Recirculating